nerdyrodent/AVeryComfyNerd/README.md

 * When troubleshooting, do all of these steps in order
 * __Be sure to keep ComfyUI updated regularly__ - including all custom nodes.
 Old versions may result in errors appearing.
 * These are just workflows - no custom nodes here, so no code!
-* Don't mix SDXL and SD1.5 models unless stated (such as SDXL needing the SD 1.5 vision model)
+* Don't mix SDXL and SD1.5 models unless stated (such as SDXL needing the SD 1.5 vision model) - chances are you'll get an error!
 * Sometimes custom nodes make breaking changes and the same node may need to be re-created.
 Typically the custom node GitHub page has such information.
 * Sometimes custom nodes just break!
 Check the github page for the custom node causing any issues for more information and to raise issues
 * Sometimes custom nodes change functionality, such as: